 Moreno decided to direct more of his team’s efforts towards proactive, preventative maintenance.
 However, he knew that the City needed more powerful inspection equipment to enact these changes.

 Enter Envirosight’s custom inspection vehicles.
-With help from Jim Brown of True North Equipment, Envirosight’s sales partner for the region, the City purchased a CCTV truck designed to support its utilities’ unique inspection needs.
+With help from Jim Brown of True North Environmental Equipment, Envirosight’s sales partner for the region, the City purchased a CCTV truck designed to support its utilities’ unique inspection needs.
 Equipped with a ROVVER X sewer inspection crawler, a Verisight Pro+ smart push camera, a spacious office and even a restroom, the truck provides the inspection crew with everything they could need for a day in the field.

 Prior to investing in the new vehicle, the crews used a variety of assessment equipment, including an older ROVVER X model and several Envirosight Supervision crawlers.

 Verisight is an essential part of the City’s inspection toolbox.
 With this push camera, the crew can get deep insights into hard-to-access areas in the collection system, including deteriorated and defective pipe.

 Moreno’s been extremely pleased with how the new equipment has performed so far.
 “Now we have the right tools, the right crawlers to manage our system.
 The workers are thrilled with the new truck…It provides us with a clean slate.”

 This “clean slate” also applies to the City’s employees themselves.
 In recent years, many of Moreno’s crew have reached retirement.
 In their place, Moreno has taken on the challenge of creating a cohesive unit with mostly freshman workers.

 He estimates that on average, his crew members have worked for the City for only two years.
 But these newer members have played an integral role in reshaping the stormwater and wastewater crews for the better.